hindman/mvs/README.md

 paths directly.

-Either way, before any renaming occurs, the following checks occur: are the original paths different than their corresponding new paths; do all the original paths exist; do any new paths already exist; do any new paths collide with each other; and are the parent directories of any new paths missing?
-If those checks look alright, the proposed renamings are listed for inspection by the user.
-Renaming occurs after user confirmation.
+Either way, before any renaming occurs, the following checks occur: are the original paths different than their corresponding new paths; do all of the original paths exist; do any new paths already exist; do any new paths collide with each other; and are the parent directories of any new paths missing?
+If those checks look alright, the proposed renamings are listed for inspection by the user, and renaming occurs only after confirmation.

-The script provides command-line options to customize the command's behavior:
+The script provides command-line options to customize its behavior:

 - Supply input paths in various ways: positional arguments, STDIN, a text data file, or the clipboard.

-- Organize the original and new paths in various structures: a flat sequence, in Unix-style paragraphs, as alternating pairs of lines, or as delimited rows.
+- Organize the original and new paths in various structures: as a flat sequence, in Unix-style paragraphs, as alternating pairs of lines, or as delimited rows.

 - Use a snippet of Python code to filter out original paths before renaming, which can be handy if you want to supply paths via a command-line glob pattern but you don't want to rename all of them.

-- Specify in advance how the program should respond to any of the validation problems listed above: skip the item with the problem, rename in spite of the problem (even it that means overwriting other paths), or take remedial action (create a missing parent directory).
+- Specify in advance how the program should respond to the validation problems listed above: skip the item with the problem, rename in spite of the problem (even it that means overwriting other paths), or take remedial action (create a missing parent).

 - Define a sequence number for use in the renaming code snippet.

-- Execute in dryrun mode, which executes the command's renaming, filtering, checking, and listing behavior but does not rename anything.
+- Execute in dryrun mode, which runs the filtering, checking, and listing behavior but does not rename anything.

 #### Installation and examples